jrpryer/lore/Ydi-Kaari/Vingettes/The Burning of Dèndronaos.md

 The moments leading up to [[Nashtara]], as told through the eyes of the Echnican Queen [[Lunatas]].

 - - -
 Two hours ago, my family murdered God.
 We killed her in less than a minute.
 But it still took near an hour for my husband to fully set fire to our royal home.
-The dark horror within was encased in the tightly sealed tomb with molten glass and resin as the World Tree burned around it.
+The dark horror we unleashed was encased in the tightly sealed tomb with molten glass and resin as the World Tree burned around it.

 Within moments, the air was turned by the choking smog.
 I barely had to glance toward our former Master of Coin before I felt the rush of air and saw my vision blur as he transported us a kilometer from the ritual grounds.
 The site of our betrayal was not a place I ever wished to lay eyes on again.

 _We nearly think as one.
 Just as She said we could..._ I thought.
 _I..._ can _sense them, each member of our little group of survivors.
 They are like fireflies blinking in a dark glade all around me._

 I stepped over to my husband's side as we all moved apart and observed the blasphemous sight stretched up before us.
-Dèndronaos — the seat of power within Greater Echnica and life-giving arboreal home for the Fae Court of Amber Dusk — groaned in protest as its bones of timber caught fully and flames roared up its highest boughs.
+Dèndronaos — the seat of power within Greater Echnica and life-giving arboreal home for the Fae Court of Amber Dusk — groaned in protest as its bones of timber caught fully and the flames roared up its highest boughs.
 I glanced around again, taking stock of our number, still unfamiliar with the presence each one was emitting inside my mind's eye.

 At the far end was the blacksmith's daughter, a stout girl — no, woman — of nearly 100 brightSuhns, broad-shouldered but still fair about the face.
-She had been the one to construct God's prison, a feat she had undertaken quite quickly after the deed was done.
+She had been the one to construct the prison that held God's corpse, a feat she had undertaken quite quickly after the deed was done.
 Stood next to her was my husband's most loyal general, a stoic man of cold eyes and strong jaw.
 I recalled recently having celebrated his 157th brightSuhns with him and his family out on the sprawling terrace of our lake view estate.
 His brother had made some drunken pass at me, if I recall.

 They would all be dead now, of course.